TrimTabs Investment Research: Corporate history

 Chairman Charles Biderman founded TrimTabs in Santa Rosa, California in 1990.
 He began his career as Alan Abelson's assistant at Barron's after earning an MBA from Harvard Business School.
 TrimTabs originally focused on providing stock trading ideas to hedge funds.
 Its first recommendation was the short sale of Midlantic National Bank, which traded in the high $20s in January 1990.
 Ultimately, Midlantic was taken over at a price of under $10 to save the bank from bankruptcy.

-Biderman eventually noticed that no one was tracking money flows into and out of the U.S. stock market on a regular basis.
-He began searching for real-time data on money flows of all sorts, including corporate buying and selling, mutual fund flows, and changes in margin debt.
-Biderman would develop TrimTabs into the only independent research firm that would provide people with detailed daily coverage of U.S. stock market liquidity.
+Biderman developed TrimTabs into the only independent research firm that would provide people with detailed daily coverage of U.S. stock market liquidity.

-Corporate America became a heavy net buyer of stock in late 1994, and inflows into stock mutual funds from individuals began to accelerate in 1995.
-By that time, Biderman realized that TrimTabs’ specialty of short selling was not working well because of the sheer volume of cash flooding into the U.S. stock market from corporate America and individual investors.
 In August 1995, he began to analyze U.S. stock market liquidity in what would later become TrimTabs Weekly Liquidity Review.

-Biderman's insight and expertise have been widely noted and lauded by the media and institutions alike.
-He is a regular on CNBC's Santelli Exchange and Fox Business' Opening Bell with Maria Bartiromo.
-TrimTabs pioneering research is widely cited in the media.
-Just a few of the financial media outlets which have referenced TrimTabs' work are the Associated Press, Forbes, the Wall Street Journal, the New York Times, Bloomberg, Barron's, Reuters, USA Today, and Marketwatch.